 The safety and health of the people we support and their caregivers is our first priority.
 Our team of Registered Nurses and Licensed Practical Nurses continue to provide oversight and guidance to all direct care staff at RSI.
 In addition to restricting all non-essential visitors to our homes, employees working in RSI homes are following these practices:

-- Employees working in counties with “medium” or “high” community COVID-19 levels determined by the Centers for Disease Control (CDC) are required to wear masks while at any RSI home, private in-home setting, and RSI offices.
+• Employees working in counties with “high” community COVID-19 levels determined by the Centers for Disease Control (CDC) are required to wear masks while at any RSI home, private in-home setting, and RSI offices.

-How is RSI keeping offices and workers safe?
+How is RSI keeping office staff and office visitors safe?

 Employees who work out of RSI offices are following the guidelines that have been determined by our Pandemic Committee, including the following practices:

-- Employees working in counties with “medium” or “high” community COVID-19 levels determined by the Centers for Disease Control (CDC) are required to wear masks while at any RSI home, private in-home setting, and RSI offices.
+• Employees working in counties with “high” community COVID-19 levels determined by the Centers for Disease Control (CDC) are required to wear masks while at any RSI home, private in-home setting, and RSI offices.

 What kinds of support is RSI offering to employees at this time?